deloachtech/backstack-docs/docs/guide/app/login.md

 the `auth` value of `select_account` for your codebase to react upon.

 The `auth.select_account.accounts` is an array of accounts for use in a select element.
 Use the `auth.select_account.last_login` value to pre-select an option if desired.
+This value will always be present, even if the user has never logged in before.

 ```json
 // session object